New, and Available Now! The Matchless Enfield .303 No. 4 Mk I (T)!

 WWII Germany’s innovative FG42 was a technological breakthrough taking the primary infantry rifle from a slow-firing pre-1900 bolt-action rifle to an ultra-fast machine rifle capable of spitting out 900 rounds per minute.
 Too few and too late to help in WWII, the battlefield superiority the FG42 offered was lost on post-war arms designers who ignored its many valuable lessons.
 Included is an in-depth review of the SMG Guns semi-auto replica of this remarkable rifle in its original 7.92x57mm.
 The book is available to readers now at Amazon.
 See a preview of the photography in the FG42 Gallery (click here) on the Historical Arms page, and read Sample Chapters from FG42 in Musings (click the photo to read now!).
 Only $17.95!

-An abridged version of the eBook FG42 for the Kindle Reader will soon be available for only $2.99 at Amazon.
-Fewer photos will mean an easier download and reading on small devices, but until then, the original illustrated e-version will still be available.
+An abridged version of the eBook FG42 for the Kindle Reader is available for only $2.99 at Amazon.
+A faster download, the FG42 e-version has fewer photos and lacks the fieldstrip instructions and handloading.

 SMITH & WESSON ENGRAVING by Michael J. Kennelly